fschmid56/PretrainedSED/README.md

 In this paper, we propose a pre-training pipeline for audio spectrogram transformers for frame-level sound event detection tasks.
 On top of common pre-training steps, we add a meticulously designed training routine on AudioSet frame-level annotations.
 For five transformers, we show that this additional pre-training step leads to substantial performance improvements on frame-level downstream tasks.
 We release all model checkpoints and hope that they will help researchers improve tasks that require high-quality frame-level representations.

-The codebase is **under construction**; the next steps involve:
+This repository includes:
-* Upload all pre-trained checkpoints and model files [DONE]
+* All pre-trained checkpoints and model files (see [here](https://github.com/fschmid56/PretrainedSED/releases/tag/v0.0.1))
-* Create a script that demonstrates how the pre-trained checkpoints can be loaded and used for inference [DONE]
+* A script that demonstrates how the pre-trained checkpoints can be loaded and used for inference (see [here](https://github.com/fschmid56/PretrainedSED/blob/main/inference.py))
-* Upload an arxiv version of the submitted paper [DONE]
-* Add a table outlining the external checkpoints used in this work [DONE]
+* Add a table outlining the external checkpoints used in this work (see [here](https://github.com/fschmid56/PretrainedSED?tab=readme-ov-file#model-checkpoints))
-* Evaluation routine on the AudioSet frame-level annotations [DONE]
+* Evaluation routine on the AudioSet frame-level annotations (see [here](https://github.com/fschmid56/PretrainedSED?tab=readme-ov-file#run-audioset-strong-evaluation))
-* Include a cleaned version of the AudioSet Strong training routine [DONE]
+* The AudioSet Strong training routine (see [here](https://github.com/fschmid56/PretrainedSED?tab=readme-ov-file#audioset-strong-pre-training))
-* Upload the ensemble logits for the AudioSet Strong dataset [DONE]
+* The ensemble logits for the AudioSet Strong dataset (see [here](https://github.com/fschmid56/PretrainedSED?tab=readme-ov-file#download-ensemble-pseudo-labels))
-* Demonstrate how the pre-trained transformer can be used for downstream tasks
+* A file demonstrating how the pre-trained transformers can be fine-tuned on a downstream task (see [here](ex_dcase2016task2.py))
-* Wrap this repository in an installable python package for easy use

 ## Setting up Environment